 If you’re visiting Madagascar for the first time, mystical Andasibe will inevitably pop-up on your itinerary.
-A stone’s throw from both Antananarivo and Tamatave, Andasibe is the gateway to Madagascar’s lush montane-forest and your best opportunity to see (and hear!) the haunting indri-indri, Madagascar’s largest lemur!
+A stone’s throw from both Antananarivo and Tamatave, Andasibe is the gateway to Madagascar’s lush montane-forest and your best opportunity to see (and hear!) the haunting indri-indri.
 The area hosts tons of activities activities, and with accommodation to suit all budgets, it’s the perfect weekend destination for any traveler.

 Packing for India can be daunting especially if it’s your first visit.
 Before our first big Indian adventure, I spent days sifting through online packing-lists, one telling you to pack light and the next listing everything under the sun.
 So what do you ACTUALLY need for India?

 The Wild Coast is like no other South African destination.
 Far from the chaos of the cities, and still undiscovered by package tourism, it’s a place where backpackers mingle with Xhosa villagers and new-age hippies, far out of reach from the rest of the world.
 Here highways are replaced by dirt tracks and vehicles give way to roaming livestock.
 Undulating psychedelic green hills, spattered with quintessential mud huts, meet miles of untouched coastline under enormous skies.